jbuckman/jbuckman.github.io/_posts/2020-10-31-updating-the-accepted-wisdom-in-offline-rl.md

 **Reality:** *Uncertainty-based approaches are fundamentally better than the other two.*

-This result may be surprising, since it is rare that strong negative theoretical results are available in deep learning.
+It is rare that strong negative theoretical results are available in deep learning, and this result is no exception.
-However, our paper makes it very clear.[^3]
-Also, for the empirical-minded among you, we back up these results with experiments which perfectly match the predictions of our theory.
+This is, at the moment, a conclusion that I reached while researching this topic, not yet a rigorous guarantee.
-Here's a high-level explanation of why; refer to [the paper](https://arxiv.org/abs/2009.06799) for full justification.
+However, the results in our paper make a very strong case for it.[^3] Here's a high-level explanation of why; refer to [the paper](https://arxiv.org/abs/2009.06799) for full justification.

 *Policy constraint:* Policy constraint approaches use a "vacuous" pessimism penalty of $V_{max}$, which is strictly worse than any possible epistemic uncertainty estimate.